spacedentist/hyprsca/README.md

 ## Features
  - can save current screen configuration and easily restore it later
  - does not require to run as daemon in the background
+ - can be configured to ignore a head (the built-in laptop screen) when an ACPI lid is closed

 ## Objective
 There are already a number of programs available that can automatically restore